1. THESE TERMS

-(a) do not warrant that your use of the Services will be uninterrupted or error-free; or that the Services, Documentation and/or the information obtained by you through the Services will meet your requirements; and
+(a) do not warrant that: (i) your use of the Services will be uninterrupted or error-free; (ii) that the Services, Documentation and/or the information obtained by you through the Services will meet your requirements; or (iii) the Software or the Services will be free from any a weakness in the computational logic (for example, code) found in software and hardware components that when exploited, results in a negative impact to the confidentiality, integrity, or availability; and

 (b) are not responsible for any delays, delivery failures, or any other loss or damage resulting from the acts or omissions of your third party suppliers, the transfer of data over communications networks and facilities, including the internet; and you acknowledge that the Services and Documentation may be subject to limitations, delays and other problems inherent in the use of such communications facilities.